 1. Audio Quality Issues

-Poor audio can cause the speech recognition engine to return incorrect text or fail entirely.
+Poor audio can cause the speech recognition engine to return incorrect text or fail.
 Background music, echoes, wind noise, or multiple people speaking at once can confuse the algorithm.

 2. Network Connectivity Problems